gordonwoodhull/dc.parallel-coordinates.js/README.md

 Experiment of integrating [syntagmatic/parallel-coordinates](https://github.com/syntagmatic/parallel-coordinates) (via [BigFatDog/parcoords-es](https://github.com/BigFatDog/parcoords-es)) with [dc.js](https://github.com/syntagmatic/parallel-coordinates).

-This doesn't work yet - unclear so far how the overlapping functionality can be merged.
-We'll see!
+This doesn't work yet - all the functionality is there but the quirks of the two libraries need to be aligned.